ilidio-costa/ilidio-costa.github.io/pages/experience-niti.md

 - Microstructural & Phase Control: The highly dynamic and non-equilibrium thermal conditions of L-PBF result in complex microstructures.
 Therefore, achieving the desired austenitic or martensitic phase composition in the as-built state is challenging.

-## 2. Technical Experties utilized
+## 2. Technical Experties Utilized

 #### Powder Feedstock Characterization